Introduction tutorial to positive displacement pumps basic operating principles

 - screw pumps

-In gear pumps the liquid is trapped by the opening between the gear teeth of two identical gears and the chasing of the pump on the suction side.
+In a gear pump the liquid is trapped by the opening between the gear teeth of two identical gears and the chasing of the pump on the suction side.
 On the pressure side the fluid is squeezed out when the teeth of the two gears are rotated against each other.
-The motor provides the drive for one gear.

-The lobe pumps operates similar to the gear pump, but with two lobes driven by external timing gears.
+A lobe pump operates similar to a gear pump, but with two lobes driven by external timing gears.
 The lobes do not make contact.

-Progressive cavity pumps consist of a metal rotor rotating within an elastomer-lined or elastic stator.
+A progressive cavity pump consist of a metal rotor rotating within an elastomer-lined or elastic stator.
 When the rotor turns progressive chambers from suction end to discharge end are formed between the rotor and stator, moving the fluid.

 - en: positive displacement pumps rotary lobe gear peristaltic vane diaphragm